 Despite the lacklustre 1H FY 2020, Telstra reconfirmed its fully franked interim dividend of $0.08 per share for the period.

 Finance sector struggles to shake off Royal Commission findings

-In the finance sector, it has been 12 months since the final report into the Banking Royal Commission into misconduct was handed down.
+In the finance sector, it has been 12 months since the final report into the Banking Royal Commission was handed down.

 Beleaguered fund AMP posted a hefty 32% fall in underlying profit to $464 million for FY 2019 – down from $680 million in FY 2018.